dawichcode/open-request/README.md

 - Happy hacking`

 ***Disclaimer***
-- we are no responsible for any data loss you might face while using this package, it is
+- we are not responsible for any data loss you might face while using this package, it is
 - develop with your best interest at heart.

 ***THANK YOU***